-The Company has a redemption facility through which shareholders will be entitled to request the redemption of all or part of their holding of Ordinary shares as at 30 June on an annual basis.
-The Board has absolute discretion to operate the annual redemption facility on any given Redemption Point and to accept or decline in whole or part any Redemption Request.
+The Company has a redemption facility through which shareholders are entitled to request the redemption of all or part of their holding of Ordinary shares as at 30 June on an annual basis.
+The Board has absolute discretion to operate the annual redemption facility on any given redemption point and to accept or decline in whole or part any redemption request.